jasmine-smith8/website-template/README.md

 > * Using the <*a*> tag, add a hyperlink to your chosen subject's website i.e. brand/artist website.

-# CSS

 # JavaScript Gallery - Extension

 > * Update the `/img/image-filler.png` array with appropriate pictures representing your subject.

 # TASK 3: Stratigic Styling - Technical Marketing

-> Once your website layout is ready, it’s time to give it some personality!
+> Now that your website content is ready, it’s time to give it some personality!
 Use what you’ve learned in the technical marketing session to design a theme that reflects your topic perfectly.
 Things to consider:
 > * Color schemes
 > * Fonts
 > * Images or graphics
 > 💡 Create a website that looks amazing and ties together all your ideas into one clear, cohesive theme.

+# CSS

+> In the `/styles/` folder, there are several corresponding style sheets for each of the pages.
+For this task, you will need update the theme colours.
+These will be highlighted in the **.css** files.

 TO DO:

-* Finish adding tasks to README
-* Comment all code corresponding to tasks for easier navigation
 * Create an example of a completed website